How Much Weight Can A Crib Hold?

 In fact, we get this question quite a lot.
 We’re not only parents, but we’ve had almost any crib you could possibly think of throughout our parenthood journey.

 So how much weight can a crib hold?
+How much weight can a pack and play hold?
 Well, it depends on what the crib is made out of but typically it’s about 35 to 50 pounds.

 Our guide has all the answers you may need, so join us and find out more below!